Boundary-degenerate elliptic operators and Holder continuity for solutions to variational equations and inequalities: Introduction

+While they also relax the condition that $w\in A_2$, they require that $v,w$ obey a doubling condition\footnote{This is also true for our weight, $\fw$, by Lemma \ref{lem:MeasureBalls}.} and Poincar\'e and Sobolev inequalities \cite[\S 1.2]{Chanillo_Wheeden_1986}.
+However, their Harnack inequality has the traditional, interior form (compare \cite[Theorem 8.21]{GilbargTrudinger} for the case of a strictly elliptic operator) for a subdomain $\sO'\Subset\sO$.
+Mohammed \cite{Mohammed_2002} extends the work of Chanillo and Wheeden by allowing general, non-zero coefficients $b^\mu$ and $c$ for $A$ in \eqref{eq:A_nondivergence_form}.
+Pingen also extends the work of Chanillo and Wheeden, but rather by considering quasilinear elliptic system in pure divergence form and no lower-order terms.
+He obtains an interior Harnack inequality and interior H\"older continuity, under suitable conditions on the structure of the quasilinearity and doubling conditions on the weights $w$ and $z := v^2/w$.
+Di Fazio, Fanciullo, and Zamboni \cite{DiFazio_Fanciullo_Zamboni_2010, DiFazio_Zamboni_2006, Zamboni_2002} and Stredulinsky \cite{Stredulinsky} also obtain an interior Harnack inequality and interior H\"older continuity for quasi-linear degenerate elliptic equations in divergence form under related hypotheses.

+Lierl and Saloff-Coste use Moser iteration to establish a parabolic Harnack inequality for time-dependent, non-symmetric, local Dirichlet forms \cite[Theorem 3.14]{Lierl_Saloff-Coste_2012v6_arxiv}.
+Their hypotheses, \cite[Assumptions 0,1,2 and 4]{Lierl_Saloff-Coste_2012v6_arxiv}, are satisfied by the bilinear form \eqref{eq:Operator_A_bilinear_form} defined by the the operator $A$ in \eqref{eq:Operator} on domains of finite height, for example, $\sO\subseteqq\RR^{n-1}\times(0,y_0)$, where $y_0$ is a positive constant.
+The Poincar\'e inequality is a crucial ingredient in the proof of the Harnack inequality, which we prove in Corollary \ref{eq:CorPoincareInequality} by elementary methods.
+Lierl and Saloff-Coste state in \cite[Theorem 3.11]{Lierl_Saloff-Coste_2012v6_arxiv} a different version of the Poincar\'e inequality that involves the distance to the boundary of the ball, which in turn is proved in \cite[Corollary 2.5]{Sturm_1996}.
+In our Poincar\'e inequality, Corollary \ref{eq:CorPoincareInequality}, we do not need to use the distance to the boundary of the ball.

+Lierl and Saloff-Coste also prove H\"older continuity of solutions \cite[Corollary 3.17]{Lierl_Saloff-Coste_2012v6_arxiv} with zero source function.
+To prove the H\"older continuity of solutions with non-zero source function, $f$, we need the stronger \emph{weak Harnack inequality} (compare \cite[Theorem 8.18]{GilbargTrudinger} for the case of a strictly elliptic operator), which is embedded in our proof of Theorem \ref{thm:MainContinuityInterior} in estimate \eqref{eq:Eq9}.
+Since the weak Harnack inequality allows non-zero source functions (unlike the Harnack inequality), it enables us to establish H\"older continuity of solutions with non-zero source function.
+Because the Harnack inequality is an `interior estimate' (recall that $\Gamma_0$ essentially plays the same role as the interior of $\sO$ in our article), it cannot be used to obtain H\"older continuity of solutions to the variational equation at corner points ($\bar\Gamma_0\cap\bar\Gamma_1$), as we do in our Theorem \ref{thm:MainContinuityBoundary}.

-For variational inequalities defined by degenerate elliptic or parabolic operators, there has been little previous research that we are aware of which concerns boundary regularity of solutions, though Mastroeni and Matzeu \cite{Mastroeni_Matzeu_1996, Mastroeni_Matzeu_1998} and, more recently, Vitanza and Zamboni \cite{Vitanza_Zamboni_2005, Vitanza_Zamboni_2007} describe existence and uniqueness results for solutions in certain weighted Sobolev spaces.
+For variational inequalities defined by degenerate elliptic or parabolic operators, there has been little previous research.
+Vitanza and Zamboni \cite{Vitanza_Zamboni_2005, Vitanza_Zamboni_2007} describe existence and uniqueness results for solutions in certain weighted Sobolev spaces, but do not consider boundary regularity of solutions or partial Dirichlet boundary conditions.